BeaOrdonez/Data-Processing-Final-Project/README.md

 ![image](https://github.com/user-attachments/assets/97f8cf61-5410-4b86-a7d9-a26c3caa4885)

         In this table can clearly be seen how the results are not as expected.
-R2 score and Mean Square Error (mse) have been chosen to measure the ability of the models according the different input vecotrization methods.
+R2 score and Mean Square Error (mse) have been chosen to measure the ability of the models according the different input vectORization methods.
 Focussing on the well known mse, we can appreciate that the best result is obtained for Random forest with TF-IDF while the worst is the Neural Network with the same
     TF-IDF vector.
 With optimized hyperparameters and bigger input data size, these evaluations could provide better results.
 More features may improve results but may  require careful preprocessing to avoid noise.
 We could also consider the data normalization.

 5. FINE-TUNNING